Jordonbc/HarmonyLinkMC/README.md

 The HarmonyLink Minecraft Mod is released under the [MIT License](LICENSE).
 Feel free to fork, modify, and distribute the mod according to the terms of the license.

-### Acknowledgements

-We would like to thank Jordonbc for developing HarmonyLink and providing the API that powers this Minecraft mod.
-Their innovative work has paved the way for a more immersive handheld gaming experience.

 ### Contact

-If you have any further questions or inquiries regarding the HarmonyLink Minecraft Mod, please contact us at [support@jordongamedev.co.uk](mailto:support@jordongamedev.co.uk).
+If you have any further questions or inquiries regarding the HarmonyLink Minecraft Mod, please contact me at [support@jordongamedev.co.uk](mailto:support@jordongamedev.co.uk).

 Happy gaming and enjoy the optimized Minecraft experience with HarmonyLink!